-We are a security technology company organized in March 2016 focused on delivering modern policing solutions to customers, primarily law enforcement and security personnel.
+We are a security technology company organized in March 2016 focused on delivering modern policing solutions to customers, primarily consisting of law enforcement and security personnel.
 We began demonstrations of our first product, the BolaWrap 100 remote restraint device, in November 2017.
-The immediate addressable domestic market consists of 765,000 full-time sworn law enforcement officers.
-We do not expect to report revenue until prospective customers test and evaluate our product.
-There can be no assurance regarding the timing or amount of future revenue from this product, if any.
+The immediate addressable domestic market consists of approximately 701,000 full-time sworn law enforcement officers in the U.S. We do not expect to report significant revenue until prospective customers test and evaluate our product.
+We have made improvements to our product as a result of law agency input and we expect to commence taking orders for an enhanced version of the BolaWrap 100 with a new green line-laser accessory late in the fourth quarter of 2018.
+There can be no assurance regarding the timing or amount of future revenue from this product or future products, if any.